michael-sulyak/micropython-mlx90640/README.md

 ## Introduction

 This repository contains a MicroPython driver for the MLX90640 thermal camera sensor.
-This driver is a small refactored and small optimized version based on the original [Adafruit CircuitPython MLX90640 driver](https://github.com/adafruit/Adafruit_CircuitPython_MLX90640).
+This driver is a small refactored and small optimized version based on the original [Adafruit CircuitPython MLX90640 driver](https://github.com/adafruit/Adafruit_CircuitPython_MLX90640), but for MicroPython.

 (There are still things to refactor and optimize here, but the current version is enough to get you started.)

+This driver was tested on:

+* Raspberry Pi Pico W

 ## Basic Usage